 Aloe rauhii 'Demi'

 Aloe rauhii 'Demi' is an attractive succulent perennial, up to 5.6 inches (14 cm) tall, with leaves arranged in a compact rosette.
 Leaves are thick, ovate to near deltoid in shape, up to 5.2 inches (13 cm) long and up to 2 inches (5 cm) wide.
-They are dark green and densely covered with narrow, elongated papillae that are tightly arranged in distinct longitudinal rows which cover the entirety of both leaf surfaces.
+They are dark green and densely covered with narrow, elongated papillae that are tightly arranged in distinct longitudinal rows that cover the entirety of both leaf surfaces.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).